Film censorship in South Korea: Past

 After South Korea opened the Olympics in 1988, it became viable to import the movies about communism and the censorship policies for eroticism were reduced, but not many things did not change.
 In September 1996, 10 minutes of the movie Crash directed by David Cronenberg were deleted, which led to great shame at the Busan International Film Festival.
 One month later, The Constitutional Court ruled that the censorship was unconstitutional.
 Following that rule, the movie laws had to be changed, and the Korea Media Rating Board was founded.
-They also made an additional rating level over R rating reserved for movies that cannot be shown in regular movie theaters and can only be shown in designated unrated theaters which do not even exist in Korea.
+They also made an additional rating level over R rating reserved for movies that cannot be shown in regular movie theaters and can only be shown in designated unrated theaters, which do not exist in Korea.
 This means that filmmakers have to delete certain scenes in order for their films to receive an R rating.
-Even though the Korea Movie Rating Board does not have the power to regulate the scenes in the movies, they can imply that the movie makers need to censor the movies in order for the film to be shown.
+Even though the Korea Movie Rating Board does not have the power to regulate the scenes in the movies, they can imply that the moviemakers need to censor the movies in order for the film to be shown.

 Present

-In recent years, sexual scenes have been a major issue that sets filmmakers against Media Rating Board.
+In recent years, sexual scenes have been a major issue that sets filmmakers against the Media Rating Board.
 Pubic hair and male or female genitalia are prohibited on the screen, unless they are digitally blurred.
-In rare cases, extreme violence, obscene language, or certain portrayals of drug use may also become an issue.
+In rare cases, extreme violence, obscene language, or certain portrayals of drug use may become an issue.
 South Korea has 5 different levels of rating systems: G, PG-12, PG-15, R-18 and Restricted Rate.
 These are ruled by the Presidential Decree.
-The first movie that was rated reservation rate was Yellow Hair.
+The first movie that was rated as restricted was Yellow Hair.
 The fact that it received the restricted rate made people watch this movie more than usual.
 It was rejected in early 1999 before being rated an 18+ rate on its second application, after a sex scene between two women and one man was partially cut and digitally altered.
-The movie Lies sued the Movie Rating Board for a restricted rating to the Constitutional Court and the Court ruled that the reservation rate was unconstitutional.
+The movie Lies sued the Movie Rating Board for a restricted rating to the Constitutional Court, and it ruled that the reservation rate was unconstitutional.
 They changed from the reservation rate to Restricted Rate.
-It was not any different than reservation rate because the Board made restricted rate movie theaters afterward; they all went bankrupt or shut down.
+It was not different from the reservation rate, because the Board made restricted rate movie theaters afterwards; they all went bankrupt or shut down.
 The movies that received an R-rating lost their place to be shown.
-The movie “I Saw the Devil (2010)” could be shown at the theater only after the deletion of one and half minutes.
+The movie I Saw the Devil (2010) could be shown at the theater only after the deletion of one and half minutes.

-The 2014 film, The Interview was banned in South Korea because it depicts of criticizing and killing of the North Korean leader Kim Jong-un.
+The 2014 film The Interview was banned in South Korea because it depicts criticizing and killing the North Korean leader Kim Jong-un.
 Although it was available in black markets, in 2015, a North Korean defector sent unlicensed copies of the film via a helium balloon into the DMZ.

+Lee Jang-ho stated that most of his films had been exhibited following rounds of blue pencil censoring, although he attempted not to be aware of censorship even before and throughout filming.